schitresh/system-design/design_concepts/4_data_and_storage/1_databases.md

     - Optimizes retrieval operations, in particular for range queries
     - Insert & update can be slower
   - Non-clustered
+    - Has a unique value for each record
     - Separate order for the index and the records
     - Fast retrieval, insert & update faster than clustered
 - Data structures: B tree, B+ tree, Hashmaps, Bitmap

 ## Eventual Consistency
 - Consistency model where all data replicas are eventually converged to a consistent state
-- It allows the replicas to be inconsistent for a short period to enable high availability and partition tolerance
+- It allows the replicas to be inconsistent for a short period
+  - To enable high availability and partition tolerance
-- Asynchronous Updates
+- Asynchronous updates